developing critical thinking in teens

 Before we embark on an analysis of the content of a given source, it is important to identify what type of content is being offered.
 The way we approach analyzing an advertisement will be very different from the way we analyze a news story or an opinion piece.
 It’s also important that students be able to identify when a particular source is purposefully blurring the lines between categories.
 For example, so-called “advertorials” can disguise advertising or promotion in the guise of opinion pieces or feature articles.
 News stories may likewise present information in a particular misleading or biased manner, trying to persuade the reader of something, but without making it clear that they are actually offering an opinion, not simply news.

-2. What sources are drawn on for the information or argument given?
+- What sources are drawn on for the information or argument given?
+Are they reliable?

 Even when we are satisfied that a source we are reading is generally reliable, it is worthwhile to pay attention to its own sources of information.
 If a particular piece of content cites facts without providing sources there is good reason to question the information.
 Moreover, students should get in the habit of following links and citations to verify that the secondary information comes from a reliable source and that the original content is characterizing it accurately.